Emergency Solar Management

 Why don't we do something else, like build batteries?

-The State Government is taking a number of actions to address the system security challenges associated with rooftop solar – starting with its 2019 launch of the Energy Transformation Strategy.
+The State Government is taking action to address the system security challenges associated with rooftop solar.
+It starts with its 2019 launch of the Energy Transformation Strategy.

-This includes implementing the “Distributed Energy Resources Roadmap”, with a focus on integrating solar rooftop PV into the power system and updating the grid to make it ready for a renewable energy future.
+This includes implementing the “Distributed Energy Resources Roadmap”.
+The focus is on integrating solar rooftop PV into the power system and updating the grid to make it ready for a renewable energy future.

 These actions are designed to reduce the need for Emergency Solar Management in the long-term, and include: